Are you busy preparing for the baby and forgetting about your postpartum recovery products?

 4. Nipple Cream

 Latching is the first thing you have to do once you deliver a baby (only if you choose to breastfeed your baby).
 Let that be a vaginal or a C-section.
-The fact about C section is, since it’s not as natural as vaginal delivery so for that matter, the milk flow takes time to set in.
-You have to struggle to latch your baby on your breasts, more sucking is equal to more feed.
+The fact about the C-section is, since it’s not as natural as vaginal delivery so for that matter, the milk flow takes time to set in.
+You have to struggle to latch your baby on your breasts, more sucking is equal to more feeding.

 First, colostrum is produced which is a yellowish fluid, very healthy for your baby.
 Then milk flow starts in a couple of days.
-In this whole bonding process, the breasts get dry, itchy, they might even bleed for a couple of weeks.
-The pain and discomfort is real.
+In this whole bonding process, the breasts get dry, and itchy, they might even bleed for a couple of weeks.
+The pain and discomfort are real.

-You definitely have to have this.
-It is safe for baby to swallow.
-Apply every time after you nurse, let your breast gets air-dry and then cover up.
+It is safe for the baby to swallow.
+Apply every time after you nurse, and let your breasts get air-dry before you wear anything on.

 5. Belly Belt

-You should have a belly belt.
-Some hospitals provide a belly belt if you have a C-section.
-I got mine every time from the hospital.
+A belly belt is a must-have for new moms.
+Most of the hospitals in the US provide a belly belt if you have a C-section.
 You can always ask a nurse about it.